Roshan1299/DevSwipe/docs/ARCHITECTURE.md

 ## 🏗️ Overview

 DevSwipe is a Tinder-style Android application that connects developers through project collaboration.
-Built with Kotlin, the app uses a **card-based UI pattern** with swipe gestures for project discovery, Firebase for backend services, and follows Android's **View-based architecture** with custom utility classes for complex interactions.
+Built with Kotlin and Jetpack Compose, the app uses a **card-based UI pattern** with swipe gestures for project discovery, Spring Boot with PostgreSQL for backend services, and follows Android's **MVVM (Model-View-ViewModel) architecture** with clean architecture principles and Repository Pattern for complex interactions.

 ## 🎯 Application Purpose